About Shoshone Medical Center

 Shoshone Medical Center is part of West Shoshone Hospital District #1 which is a tax-based hospital district in Shoshone County formed in 1952.
 The district is governed by a seven member board of trustees with district elections held every two years.
 Trustees serve six year terms.

-Shoshone Medical Center has a long history of being certified by The Joint Commission.
-In 2012, SMC received NIAHO certification (National Integrated Accreditation for Healthcare) by DNV and is currently striving for ISO-9001 certification which is an international quality management system.
-SMC has been consistently certified by Medicare and Medicaid.
+In 2012, Shoshone Medical Center transitioned to NIAHO Certification (National Integrated Accreditation for Healthcare) by DNV and has been ISO-9001 compliant since 2016.
+Shoshone Medical Center has been consistently certified by Medicare and Medicaid.

 District Owned Facilities